 -- Quidditch Through the Ages (QA7)

-Fierce rivals of the Wimbourne Wasps, who got their name during a match against the Arrows in the mid-seventeenth century, when a Beater flying past a tree on the edge of the pitch noticed a wasps' nest among the branches and batted it towards the Arrows' Seeker, who was so badly stung that he had to retire from the game (QA7).
+They are fierce rivals of the Wimbourne Wasps, who got their name during a match against the Arrows in the mid-seventeenth century, when a Beater flying past a tree on the edge of the pitch noticed a wasps' nest among the branches and batted it towards the Arrows' Seeker, who was so badly stung that he had to retire from the game (QA7).

 There are several places called "Appleby" in Britain: Appleby-in-Westmorland in Cumbria; Appleby Magna and Appleby Parva in Leicestershire; and Appleby in Lincolnshire.
-None of them have a Quidditch team (or any other sports team) listed in their Wikipedia entries:
+None of them have a Quidditch team (or any other sports team) listed in their Wikipedia entries: Appleby (North Lincolnshire), Appleby-in-Westmorland, Appleby Magna, Appleby Parva.